emanuelefaja/guide2life/health/losing-weight.md

 When you drastically reduce your calorie intake, your body perceives this as a potential threat to survival and activates a series of adaptive mechanisms to conserve energy (Müller & Bosy-Westphal, 2013).
 These adaptations include:

-- Decreased resting metabolic rate: Your body starts burning fewer calories at rest to conserve energy (Rosenbaum & Leibel, 2010).
+- **Decreased resting metabolic rate:** Your body starts burning fewer calories at rest to conserve energy (Rosenbaum & Leibel, 2010).
-- Increased hunger and appetite: Hormonal changes, such as increased levels of ghrelin (the "hunger hormone") and decreased levels of leptin (the "satiety hormone"), lead to increased feelings of hunger and cravings (Sumithran et al., 2011).
+- **Increased hunger and appetite:** Hormonal changes, such as increased levels of ghrelin (the "hunger hormone") and decreased levels of leptin (the "satiety hormone"), lead to increased feelings of hunger and cravings (Sumithran et al., 2011).
-- Reduced non-exercise activity thermogenesis (NEAT): Your body unconsciously reduces energy expenditure through fidgeting, postural changes, and other small movements (Rosenbaum et al., 2003).
+- **Reduced non-exercise activity thermogenesis (NEAT):** Your body unconsciously reduces energy expenditure through fidgeting, postural changes, and other small movements (Rosenbaum et al., 2003).

-As a result of these adaptations, you may experience a plateau in weight loss despite maintaining a calorie deficit.
+As a result of these adaptations, you may experience a stop in weight loss despite maintaining what was previously a calorie deficit.

 To continue losing weight, you would need to further reduce your calorie intake, which can lead to feelings of deprivation, fatigue, and frustration.
 This cycle of constantly cutting calories and battling hunger is one of the main reasons why many people find it challenging to sustain long-term weight loss through calorie restriction alone.

 Moreover, severe calorie restriction can lead to the loss of lean muscle mass, which further slows down metabolism and makes it easier to regain weight once you return to your normal eating habits (Cava et al., 2017).